alecvaldez/BTC_ETH-Viewer/README.md

 * In a new terminal run `git clone https://github.com/alecvaldez/BTC_ETH-Viewer/`
 * CD into the folder with `cd BTC_ETH-Viewer`
 * Run the build with `mvn clean install`
-* Deploy with `java -c target/coin.viewer-0.0.1-SNAPSHOT.jar`
+* Deploy with `java -jar target/coin.viewer-0.0.1-SNAPSHOT.jar`
 * Visit application on any browser at `localhost:8080`

 ## Build and Deploy with NPM